-Happy Camp, California - "The Heart of the Klamath"
+Happy Camp Chamber - "We Share the Heart of the Klamath"

 Our Mission Statement: To promote and encourage business, commerce, and quality of life for the citizens of Happy Camp and the Highway 96, Klamath River Corridor.